pelias/pelias/INSTALL.md

 ### How searching works internally

-1. When we search for an address, we first attempt to find it in the address index in `Elasticsearch` .
-If an exact match is found all is well and we simply send that back as a result.
-In this case, the more addresses we have in the index the better the results will be.
+1. When we search for an address, our first attempt is to look in the address index in `Elasticsearch` .
+If an exact match is found, we simply send that back as a result.
+In this case, the more addresses we have in the index, the better the results will be.
-2. If, for some reason, we weren’t able to locate that address in the Elasticsearch address layer, we will attempt to find just the street (without the house number) in the Elasticsearch street layer.
-This is where the `polylines` import becomes important.
-If you choose to not import the polylines data, you won’t have this backup option when an address is not found in the first step.
+2. If we weren’t able to locate that address in the Elasticsearch address layer, we will attempt to find just the street (without the house number) in the Elasticsearch street layer.
+If you choose to not import the `polylines` data, you won’t have this backup option when an address is not found in the first step.
-3. If the street was found successfully we use that street to attempt address interpolation, which is the process of estimating where a housenumber would reside along the street given other housenumbers on that street.
-For this step to be performed you must have an instance of the `interpolation` service up and running and the API must be made aware of it via pelias-config.
-If an address can be interpolated given the street and expected housenumber, we will send that approximated result to the user.
+3. If the street was found, we use that street to attempt address interpolation, which estimates where a housenumber would reside along the street given other housenumbers on that street.
+For this step, you must have an instance of the `interpolation` service running, and the API must be made aware of it via `~/pelias.json`.
+If the address can be interpolated, we will send that approximated result to the user.
-4. If the interpolation service is not able to help further, we will send back the street centroid as our best guess of where the address might be.
+4. If the interpolation service is unable to help further, we will send back the street centroid as our best guess of where the address might be.
 This is the same street (and its centroid) that we found in step 2.

-You need polylines in order to get street centroids and interpolation in your results. without those you’re relying purely on the data being present in OA or OSM as a point.
+You need polylines in order to get street centroids and interpolation in your results.
+Without those, you’re relying purely on the data being present in OpenAddressesA or OpenStreetMap as a point.